What you actually want from a modern frontend

 - The bundle bloats.
 Even with tree-shaking, a component library is 80 to 200KB of CSS + JS you did not write.

-How we work on a frontend engagement
+How we test frontend code

 Design systems and component libraries